-As Christians called to love our neighbour, welcome the stranger, challenge unjust systems and offer refuge and care to those who are marginalised and in exile, we have a particular responsibility in our society when it comes to responding to issues related to asylum seekers and refugees.
+As Christians called to love our neighbour, welcome the stranger, challenge unjust systems and offer refuge and care to those who are marginalised and in exile.

 The Uniting Church advocates for a just response to the needs of refugees that recognises Australia’s responsibilities as a wealthy global citizen, upholds the human rights and safety of all people, and is based on just and humane treatment, including non-discriminatory practices and accountable, transparent processes.

 The Uniting Church in Australia is a long-standing advocate of the just treatment of people seeking asylum.

 We have been consistently vocal on the need for:

 For resources, statements, submissions and other information about the Uniting Church’s work in this area visit UnitingJustice’s Refugees and Asylum Seekers.

 We are a member of the WA Refugee & People Seeking Asylum Network which includes the following organisations: